-I have published more than 180 research papers in international journals, books and conferences, with more than 7,000 citations and an H-index of 40 (data from Google Scholar).
+I have published more than 180 research papers in international journals, books and conferences, with more than 7,400 citations and an H-index of 41 (data from Google Scholar).
 I have served in the organization of many conferences and scientific events.
 I was/am P.I. for eight EU projects, several EU networks, and many national projects.
-I am coordinating the AI and Robotics forum, and the euRobotics topic group on AI and Cognition in Robotics (AICoR).
+I am coordinating the AI and Robotics forum, that counts more than 500 members, and the euRobotics topic group on AI and Cognition in Robotics (AICoR).
 In am in the editorial board of the Artificial Intelligence journal and of the International Journal of Social Robotics.
-I am a member of AAAI, a senior member of IEEE, and an EurAI (formerly ECCAI) fellow.
+I am a member of AAAI, a senior member of IEEE, and an EurAI fellow.

 My research page at